UCPI FAQ: The Spycops Public Inquiry

 Hearings for Tranche 1, phases 1 and 2 were held virtually, with a viewing room at the Amba Hotel Marble Arch in London.
 Phase 3’s the opening statements were given virtually, and the evidence hearings were held in person at the Amba Hotel Marble Arch.

-Tranche 2 hearings are scheduled to take place at the International Dispute Resolution Centre (IDRC), at 1 Paternoster Lane, St. Paul’s, London, EC4M 7BQ.
+Tranche 2 hearings are taking place at the International Dispute Resolution Centre (IDRC), 1 Paternoster Lane, London, EC4M 7BQ.

-Will the Undercover Policing Inquiry hearings be live streamed?
+Are the Undercover Policing Inquiry hearings live streamed?

 Access to the hearings has varied.
-For the Tranche 1, phase 3 hearings in May 2022, the opening statment swill be live streamed.
-After that, the witness statements will be on an audio feed on the Inquiry’s YouTube channel.
-It will have a ten minute delay so the Inquiry will be able to prevent any unintentionally revealed sensisitve information from being pulished.
+Generall, opening statments have been directly live streamed.
+After that, witness evidence has been live on the Inquiry’s YouTube channel with a ten minute delay so the Inquiry will be able to prevent any unintentionally revealed sensitive information from being published.

-A transcript of each day’s hearing will be published on the Inquiry’s website in the evening in weirdly formatted PDFs that are not that easy to read.
+A transcript of each day’s hearing is usually published on the Inquiry’s website in the evening in weirdly formatted PDFs that are not that easy to read.

-Where will I find out what’s going on?
+Where can I find out what’s going on?

-We will be live tweeting on the COPS Twitter account, and publishing daily reports and weekly summaries on our blog, Facebook and email list (which you can join at the bottom of the sidebar on this page).
-Tom Fowler, an activist who was spied on by undercover officer Marco Jacobs, usually does opinionated live-tweeting too.
+We will be live tweeting on the COPS Twitter account, and publishing daily reports and weekly summaries on our blog.
+We also have Facebook, Bluesky, Mastodon, Threads, and an email list (which you can join at the bottom of the sidebar on this page).
+Tom Fowler, an activist who was spied on by undercover officer Marco Jacobs, usually does excellent opinionated live-tweeting too.

 We also expect coverage from our friends at Police Spies Out of Lives (who represent women deceived into relationships by spycops) and the Undercover Research Group, with incisive comment and analysis.